mgoessen/tails-workshop/tails.md

 This document was wrote by <contact@julielallouetgeffroy.com> and <mathieu.goessens@univ-rennes1.fr> for journalists digital safety lessons.
 It is actually used as training material at [IUT Lannion](http://www.iut-lannion.fr/english), [Sciences Po Rennes](http://www.sciencespo-rennes.fr/en/about-the-institute.html) and [IJBA](http://http://www.ijba.u-bordeaux-montaigne.fr/) journalism schools in France.

 This document is available under [CC-BY-SA Creative Common Licence](https://creativecommons.org/licenses/by-sa/2.0/).
 You are free to reuse, modify and share it, as long as you redistribute your work under the same conditions and preserve attribution.
-Significant parts of this document (including, all graphics) are directly coming from the [Tails website](https://tails.boum.org), documentation, and software.
+Significant parts of this document (including, all graphics) are directly issued from the [Tails website](https://tails.boum.org), documentation, and software.
 Tails is a [Free Software Project](https://tails.boum.org/doc/about/license/) available under GNU/GPL (version 3 or above) licence.

 Last version of this document, sources, and instructions to build your own version are available on github: <https://github.com/mgoessen/tails-workshop/>.
 Tails software and reference documentation are available on the Tails Website: <https://tails.boum.org>.